 Some health conditions that are passed down, or inherited, through families increase

 a child's risk.
-But the risk is still low, even if a child has one of these rare diseases.
+But the risk is still low, even if a child has 1 of these rare diseases.

 What are the symptoms of rhabdomyosarcoma in a child?

 Symptoms depend on where the tumor is and how big it is.
 There may be no symptoms

 until the tumor is very large.
 The first sign might be a lump or swelling that hurts.

 Other symptoms depend on where the tumor starts.

 A growth near the eye can cause: